 Light requirements

-In general, magnolias are sun-loving plants so you need to provide them with direct sun.
+Magnolias are sun-loving plants, so you need to provide them with direct sun.
 Plant the magnolia in a location where it will receive 6-8 hours of direct sunlight per day.

 As for full shade, it is contraindicated for magnolias because they are not shade-loving trees.
 If it does not receive direct sun at all, you should not expect it to flower.